AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 ## Several Themes

 It is possible to set several themes through one {api:anychart#theme}theme(){api} method.
-Themes, set as an array, will be applied to a chart one after another, in the order they are set.
+Themes, set as an array, will be applied to a chart one after another, in the order they are set, so the last theme in the array has the highest priority.

-Let's create a chart with three different themes.
-Each theme is responsible for one chart type settings.
+The chart below has three different themes applied.
+Each theme is responsible for one chart type settings except for the bar chart title - you can see that this setting is being redefined in all themes and the final bar chart title text is taken from the Spline Chart theme - the last one applied.

 ```
 // apply custom themes